TejaVooh/soperator/README.md

 - Execute tasks directly or generate detailed, actionable plans
 - Notify at each stage of execution or planning

-The idea is the brainchild of **Himanshu V Kulkarni**.
-It’s built for DevOps teams, SREs, and platform engineers who want to automate routine infrastructure tasks without reinventing the wheel.

 ## Use Case Example